GeXiaoguo/gexiaoguo.github.io/_posts/2015-6-19-Delegate, Ananymous Method, Lambda and Event.md

       }
   }
 ```
-  Like it is noted in the code comments above, you defined a delegate type named myDelegate.
-Instantiate an instance of it.
-And invoke the instance.
-  Many people say that a delegate type is a typed function pointer.
-It is not exactly accurate.
-A delegate type is actually a typed function group or list.
-Calling it function list probably makes the understanding much more straight forward.
-  More instances can be added to the list with the += operator as below.
+  Since delegate are actually function list, you can add an entry with += operator and remove entries with -= operator like below.
 ```c#
 myDel += myFunction;
 ```
-  In this case, there will be multiple entires of myFunction in the myDel delegate instance.
+  In this case, there will be multiple entries of myFunction in the myDel delegate instance.
 Invoking the delegate now will invoke myFunciton twice.
 One thing to not is that if myFunction has a return type, the return value of the last invocation of myFunction will be the return value of the delegate.

-  entries can also be removed from the delegate with -= operator

 ```c#
 myDel -= myFunction
 ```
-  removes all entries of the myFunction from the method list.
+  removes all occurrences of myFunction from the method list.

 ###2 Method Group Conversion
-  To make the coding faster, then came along Method Group Conversion in C# 2.0.
-As a syntatic sugur, you dont have to type as much.
-The compiler will invoke the delegate(meaning the typed method group) constuctor for your.
+  To make coding faster, Method Group Conversion was invented in C# 2.0.
+As a syntactic sugar, you don’t have to type as much.
+The compiler will invoke the delegate(meaning the typed method group) constructor for your.

   The new way of instantiating delegate instances is like below.
 ```c#
 myDelegate myDel = myFunction;//instantiating an instance with Method Group Conversion.
 ```

-###3 Ananymous Function
+###3 Anonymous Function
-   To reducing typeing even more and also to make the code cleaner(if myFunction is only intended to be used with delegate, giving it a name and exposing it to others is really not clean), ananymous function is invented to to address this problem
+   To reducing typing even more and also to make the code cleaner(if myFunction is only intended to be used with delegate, giving it a name and exposing it to others is not clean), anonymous function is invented to to address this problem

-   using ananymous function, the code can be written like below
+   using anonymous function, the code can be written like below
    ```c#
    class DelegateDemo_WithAnanymousFunction
     {